Some parts of this page may be machine-translated.

 By using styles, you can achieve a consistent appearance.

-② Convenient features for maintenance
+② Convenient Features for Maintenance

-③ Ability to Record Change History
+③ Ability to Record Revision History

 Additionally, for those who often print and view manuals, the ease of printing can also be considered an advantage of Word.